sufyaniitk/notes-on-proofwriting/N14_Vacuous_Statements.md

 Vacuous statements have the form $\forall \space r, P(r) \implies Q(r)$.
 The difference is that $r$ either comes from an empty collection, or for every $r$, $\neg P(r)$ holds.
 (Recall the equivalent of an implication).

 Have some more examples
-1. Every even injective function from $\mathbb R$ to itself is contiuous
+1. Every even injective function from $\mathbb R$ to itself is continuous

 1. Every skew-symmetric nonzero $1\times 1$ matrix is invertible.